opencrvs/infrastructure/charts/opencrvs-services/README.md

 ## Seed environment data

-Data seed is part of helm post-install process, but needs to be manually enabled before first deployment by setting flag at environment values file:
+Data seed is part of helm post-install hook by Helm, but needs to be manually enabled before first deployment by setting flag at environment values file:
 ```yaml
 data_seed:
   enabled: true